eturkes/get-started/README.md

 # Get Started

 A web app that guides users through a questionnaire to build a customized system prompt for AI coding assistants.
+Tailored for **clinical and healthcare settings**.
 Currently targets **Claude Code**.

 No build step, no dependencies.
 Open `index.html` in a browser.